commercialhaskell/stack/doc/GUIDE.md

 Assuming it finds a match, it will write your `stack.yaml` file, and everything will work.

-(Note: yackage does not currently support hpack, but you can also hpack-convert should you need to generate a package.yaml).
+(Note: yackage does not currently support Hpack, but you can also hpack-convert should you need to generate a `package.yaml`).

 #### Excluded Packages